 3 Ways to Get Brilliant Blog Post Ideas

 Finding your most popular blog posts is one of the best ways to get future content ideas for your blog.
 You can look at your popular blog posts to see the type of content that is already working on your blog.
 Once you figure that out, you can come up with similar content ideas for your blog.

 With MonsterInsights, you can easily discover your most popular blog posts right in your WordPress dashboard.
-To find the report, you just need to navigate to Insights » Dashboard and find the Top Posts and Pages section by scrolling down your page.
+To find the report, you just need to navigate to Insights » Reports and find the Top Posts and Pages section by scrolling down your page.

 2. Popular Post Categories/Tags

 Want to know which posts and categories are most popular on your blog?
 Identifying your most popular categories or tags is helpful to generate future blog post ideas that come under the same categories or tags.

 By default, Google Analytics doesn’t allow you to track the popularity of your blog categories and tags.
 To start tracking them, you need to enable custom dimensions tracking on your site.
 MonsterInsights allows you to track 9 types of custom dimensions including Category and Tags.